Met Center: History

 The Met Center was considered to be one of the finest arenas in the NHL for many years.
 Among NHL players, the Met was known for its fast ice and good lighting.
 Players also had much praise for the locker rooms and training facilities.
 Fans gave the arena's sightlines very high marks as well.
 The Met never boasted fancy amenities, and had cramped concourses and very few frills compared to modern arenas (though some luxury suites were added in the 1980s).
 As a sports facility, it could best be described as utilitarian, a theme which repeated itself in most Minnesota sports facilities built before 1988 (such as Metropolitan Stadium and the Hubert H. Humphrey Metrodome).
 Like the Metrodome, the Met Center was heavily utilized as a Minnesota sports venue, hosting various high school hockey and basketball events over the course of its lifetime.
-The North Stars turned down a chance to move the new Target Center upon its opening in 1990 due to conflicting soft drink rights (the Met Center was served by Pepsi whereas the Target Center's pouring rights belonged to Coca-Cola).
+The North Stars turned down a chance to move to the new Target Center upon its opening in 1990 due to conflicting soft drink rights (the Met Center was served by Pepsi whereas the Target Center's pouring rights belonged to Coca-Cola).

-After the North Stars moved to Dallas, Texas in 1993 and became the Dallas Stars, the Met Center was demolished on December 13, 1994 in a series of three controlled implosions.
+After the North Stars moved to Dallas, Texas, in 1993 and became the Dallas Stars, the Met Center was demolished on December 13, 1994, in a series of three controlled implosions.
 The series of implosions was required after the initial detonation (which was intended to be the only one) failed spectacularly to bring down the building on live television.
-The NHL returned to Minnesota in 2000 when the expansion Minnesota Wild began play at Xcel Energy Center in St. Paul.
+The NHL returned to Minnesota in 2000 when the expansion Minnesota Wild began play at Grand Casino Arena in St. Paul.
 Meanwhile, the Harlem Globetrotters, an annual visitor to the Met Center, moved on, as had a large portion of Met Center's concert business, to Target Center.

 For several years after the arena was demolished, the property served as an overflow lot for the Mall of America.
 In 2004, an IKEA store opened on the west end of the property, and the new American Boulevard was rerouted through the east end of the property.
 The remainder of the site is planned long-term to become the site of Mall of America Phase II, of which the IKEA would be an anchor store.